cypress-io/cypress/cypress/v1.0/documentation/1-Commands/50-siblings.md

 # Options

-Pass in an options object to change the default behavior of `cy.silbings`.
+Pass in an options object to change the default behavior of `cy.siblings`.

 **cy.siblings( *options* )**
 **cy.siblings( *selector*, *options* )**